 Core consumer prices in Canada increased 5.7 percent year-on-year in April of 2022, the most on record, above 5.5 percent in March and forecasts of 5.2 percent.
 On a monthly basis, consumer prices increased 0.7 percent in April, slowing from a 1 percent rise in the prior month and above market estimates of a 0.4 percent uptick. source: Statistics Canada

 Core Inflation Rate in Canada averaged 2.16 percent from 1984 until 2022, reaching an all time high of 5.70 percent in April of 2022 and a record low of 0 percent in June of 1984.
 This page provides - Canada

 Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Core Inflation Rate in Canada is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Canada to stand at 2.30 in 12 months time.
-In the long-term, the Canada Core Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Core Inflation Rate in Canada is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Core Inflation Rate is projected to trend around 2.00 percent in 2023, according to our econometric models.